DRJTBC - Project Case Study

 Typical improvements made under the Commission's capital program include new bridge paint systems for environmental safety; lane widening, ramp and pavement improvements to reduce congestion; repairs to flooring, substructures, and superstructures to extend the useful life of the bridges; installation of an electronic surveillance system to improve security; and toll plaza improvements.

 The Commission has made significant progress on its capital improvement program to date.
-Through 2012, the program has financed 106 projects -- large and small -- amounting to more than $450 million worth of regional transportation infrastructure and service improvements.
+Through 2013, the program has financed over 100 projects -- large and small -- amounting to more than $450 million worth of regional transportation infrastructure and service improvements.
 This work represents a delivery on a Commission promise to invest the proceeds of upward toll adjustments in rehabilitations, repairs, and upgrades of its bridge/transportation services system.

-The Commission now has completed significant rehabilitation or improvement projects at 15 of its 20 Delaware River Bridges.
-This list is expected to grow in 2013, when the Commission will conduct a nearly three-month rehabilitation of its 65-year-old Lumberville-Raven Rock Toll-Supported Pedestrian Bridge and kick off a nearly two-year rehabilitation of the 75-year-old Easton-Phillipsburg Toll Bridge.
+The Commission now has completed significant rehabilitation or improvement projects at 16 of its 20 Delaware River Bridges.
+This list is expected to grow in 2014 and 2015 as the agency completes a comprehensive rehabilitation of the 75-year-old Easton-Phillipsburg Toll Bridge.

 (For the latest information on the agency's current capital program initiatives, please visit the Commission Projects section of this website and click on the specific project.)

 Among the project planning procurements expected to move forward in 2014 are:

 o Trenton-Morrisville (Route 1) and Lower Trenton bridges' approaches improvements -- an RFP for construction management and inspection services later in the year;

 o Portland-Columbia Toll Bridge's approach roadways improvements -- An RFP for final design work to be issued perhaps as early as February;